 You can retire on an earnings-related old-age pension when you reach your retirement age.
 Your retirement age depends on when you were born.

-You can apply for your old-age pension by logging into the online application service (available in Finnish and Swedish).
-You need your Finnish online banking credentials to log into this service.
-The link to the service is posted on the websites of most earnings-related pension providers and Työeläke.fi.
+You can claim your old-age pension by logging into the online application service (available in Finnish and Swedish).
+You need a Finnish identification token to log into this service.
+The link to the service is posted on the websites of most earnings-related pension providers and Tyoelake.fi.

 Alternatively, you can fill out and print form 7001e.